francescogerardomarra/its/modulo26/1_authentication.md

   - **Hashing**: Instead of sending the password in plain text, the credentials are hashed using an algorithm (typically MD5) in combination with the nonce, HTTP method, and requested URI.
 This means that the password is never sent over the network in plaintext, reducing the risk of it being intercepted.

 - **Example Process**:
-  1. Client sends a request for a protected resource (e.g., `/protected-resource`).
+  1. Client sends a request for a protected resource (e.g. `/protected-resource`).
   2. Server responds with a `401 Unauthorized` status and a `WWW-Authenticate` header containing a `nonce`, like so:
      ```
      WWW-Authenticate: Digest realm="Example", qop="auth", nonce="dcd98b7102dd2f0e8b2e3a7f4b3d7f2f2d8c3ad5f3b8c1b4", opaque="5ccc069c403ebaf9f0171e9517f40e41"
      ```
-  3. The client hashes the credentials (e.g., `username:password`), the HTTP method (e.g., `GET`), and the URI (e.g., `/protected-resource`) along with the nonce provided by the server.
+  3. The client hashes the credentials (e.g. `username:password`), the HTTP method (e.g. `GET`), and the URI (e.g. `/protected-resource`) along with the nonce provided by the server.
 The client then sends an `Authorization` header with the hashed result:
      ```
      Authorization: Digest username="user", realm="Example", nonce="dcd98b7102dd2f0e8b2e3a7f4b3d7f2f2d8c3ad5f3b8c1b4", uri="/protected-resource", response="5ccc069c403ebaf9f0171e9517f40e41", opaque="5ccc069c403ebaf9f0171e9517f40e41"
      ```